 The government’s flat-rate tax proposal on crypto redemptions for individuals would be payable when virtual currencies are sold or exchanged and this flat rate would be set at a mouth-wateringly low rate of just 10%.
 This is payable on the value of the crypto redemption (there is also a tax threshold of some 15k euros against these gains) Hungary’s flat-rate tax is 15% for comparison.

-Capital gains from trading cryptocurrency market are not subject to taxation.
-All resident businesses pay taxes in Slovenia, even if registered abroad, and comply with the taxation requirements of that country.
+Capital gains from trading in the cryptocurrency market are not subject to taxation.
+All resident businesses pay taxes in Slovenia, even if registered abroad and comply with the taxation requirements of that country.
 Another brilliant wheeze – why doesn’t the rest of the world do that?
 Companies are deemed to have tax residence in Slovenia if they have management or a statutory seat within the country’s borders.

 Individuals’ gains from cryptocurrency whether as employment income or profits from an ongoing business are subject to personal income tax.
 This leads us to cryptocurrency mining.
 Gains from mining come within the miner’s personal income tax.